 At the age of just 21, Soto’s path to stardom is already complete so you can bank on him being a huge fixture in the league for years to come.
 Here are a couple of his upcoming cards we’re looking forward to.

-Best Card So Far: 2021 Topps Archives Gypsy Queen
+2021 Topps Archives Gypsy Queen (Check Price)

 Who can resist the Gypsy Queen?
 Not us!
 Especially not with Juan Soto involved.
 Like many from Topps Archives, this is a higher-end card but don’t worry there’s plenty of other good options in the set.
-Plenty of great Soto 1986 throwbacks from this set are now on the market for prices everyday collectors can afford.
-Like the one below!

 Just For Fun: Topps Series 1 Spring Training Cap Logo Patches

 These cards will feature a cap patch worn in spring training and can also have an on-card autograph depending on the player.
 They’re not going to be the most valuable cards to look at but pretty cool nonetheless.
 However, the autograph parallels will only have a print run of 10 so if Soto pops out of one it could actually be worth some money!